r/sales buyer-intent brief.

 Watch for prospecting data quality, CRM hygiene, intent signal questions, outbound fatigue, sequence tooling, lead routing, and alternatives to cold lists.

 The best posts name a sales workflow problem rather than a general tactic debate.
+Look for current tool, team process, pipeline pressure, data quality issues, or a manager trying to fix a repeatable problem.

 Useful query pack